Details for Clark University Graduate School of Management

 Achievements Research Development in the Field of Corporate Responsibility and Sustainability

 Clark University Graduate School of Management (GSOM) has been a leader in sustainability research and knowledge development.
-In a recent Beyond Grey Pinstripes survey we were ranked 42nd in research and continue to increase our research output.
-This result is with only 17 GSOM full-time tenure track faculty.
-In this survey we are compared to some institutions with ten times as many faculty.
+A short time ago, a Beyond Grey Pinstripes survey ranked GSOM 42nd in research and we continue to increase our research output.
+This result is with only a fraction of the full-time tenure track faculty that larger business schools typically have.
 Our research to faculty ratio would easily place us in the top ten universities world-wide on sustainability research.
 We are proud of this achievement and will continue to support and guide faculty in these research areas.

 Some examples of the research streams of our faculty related to sustainability topics that is very applied and linked to actual business practice and knowledge include: